johscheuer/theforeman-coreos-kubernetes/README.md

 ## CoreOS Cloud Config

 With this template you can deploy a simple CoreOS cluster with a discovery URL.
 You can get a new discovery URL when you curl [https://discovery.etcd.io/new](https://discovery.etcd.io/new).
+You can also append the site of your cluster for example if you want to create an etcd cluster with 3 Nodes curl the following URL: [https://discovery.etcd.io/new?size=3](https://discovery.etcd.io/new?size=3)

-A description about the host parameters are at [GitHub](https://github.com/theforeman/community-templates/tree/master/coreos)
+A description about the host parameters are at [GitHub](https://github.com/theforeman/community-templates/tree/develop/coreos)

 ## etcd Cloud Config